k8ssandra/management-api-for-apache-cassandra/README.md

       k8ssandra/cass-management-api:4.0.4
       k8ssandra/cass-management-api:4.0.5
       k8ssandra/cass-management-api:4.0.6
-      datastax/dse-mgmtapi-6_8:6.8.25
+      datastax/dse-mgmtapi-6_8:6.8.25 (jdk8 and jdk11 based images)
+      datastax/dse-mgmtapi-6_8:6.8.26 (jdk8 and jdk11 based images)

 ### Containers

-First, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.
+First, you will need to have the [Docker buildx plugin](https://docs.docker.com/build/buildx/install/) installed.

-To build an image based on the desired Cassandra or DSE version see the examples below:
+To build an image based on the desired Cassandra version see the examples below:

     #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.11` with the version you want below)
     docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.11 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .